EF Photo / Inequality

 Monday, May 9, 2022

-Carlos Barrera y Víctor Peña
+Carlos Barrera and Víctor Peña

 Dozens of people travel every day to Izalco Prison in search of their family members detained during the state of exception.
 Most of those waiting for hours under the sun or in the rain are women looking for their sons, husbands, fathers, grandsons, and brothers.
 Photo: Carlos Barrera/El Faro